Dave Flawse

 Canada

-Below you will find nine of Dave's latest publications.
+Below you will find ten of Dave's recent publications.

 Dave is privileged and grateful to be allowed to work and study on the traditional territories of the Coast Salish, Kwakwaka’wakw, and Nuu-chah-nulth Peoples and pay respect to their rich cultural heritage and natural environment.